droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 Curious to see how it all worked out?
 Stick around, and I'll walk you through it.
 All the code samples are available in this [GitHub repository](https://github.com/droosma/making-sense-or-unstructured-data).

-## Problem: Parsing a Difficult File Format
+## The Problem: Parsing a Difficult File Format

-We have all been there, you are given a assignment to integrate with a third party system, and when you start to investigate what exactly integrating with the system entails, you find out that the data you need to extract is in a format that is difficult to parse.
-While not the exact file format, here is a approximation of the file format I was dealing with:
+We've all been there—assigned to integrate with a third-party system, only to discover that the data we need is in a format that's a nightmare to parse.
+Let me show you an example similar to what I was dealing with:

 ```plaintext
 Hey there!